 Opium from Papaver somniferum contains the following opiates:

-Papaverine, noscapine, along with over 20 other alkaloids are produced by Papaver somniferum and occur in opium.
+Papaverine and noscapine, along with over 20 other alkaloids, are also produced by Papaver somniferum and occur in opium.
 However, these substances produce minimal to no psychoactive or analgesic effect at all, thus are not classified as opiates.

 In various parts of the world there is no pension system.
 In some cases, a person must work until they die.
 People who preform physical jobs sometimes consume opium to ease the pain enough for them to be able to work.

-Western countries allow some pain sufferers to take opioid medications like codeine, hydrocodone, oxycodone, morphine, etcetera.
-These medications can all be obtained or synthesized from the latex produced by the opium poppy.
+Western countries like the USA allow pain sufferers (with enough money to buy good doctors) to take opioid medications like codeine, hydrocodone, oxycodone, morphine, etcetera.
+These medications can all be obtained or synthesized from opium.

 To grow opium poppies, you will first need to buy opium poppy seeds.
 Papaver somniferum seeds are the only ones you want to cultivate opium poppies.
 They are legal and readily available in most countries.